skelliebunnie/fao/readme.md

+#**UPDATE: [kcgidw, original author was] contacted by Oink Games and [is] complying with their requests.
+FAO will no longer be hosted online.**
+I will also be complying with this request, and am forking the project solely as a learning resource.

 # Fake Artist Online

 An online party game based on Oink Games' tabletop game, _A Fake Artist Goes to New York_.
 Draw with your phone or a mouse.

 Made with Vue, Express, and Socket.io.

-**UPDATE: I've been contacted by Oink Games and am complying with their requests.
-FAO will no longer be hosted online.**

 This repo will also be archived.
 Thanks for playing!